YaserHabib/ArabicSarcasmDetection/README.md

 - **Function:** Cleans the dataset, applies data augmentation, and then cleans the augmented datasets before saving them.
 - **Output:** None (augmented data is saved to files).

-To further enhance our dataset, we employ OpenAI's GPT-4 to generate additional sarcastic tweets.
-This step is crucial to balance our dataset, especially considering the scarcity of sarcastic tweets compared to non-sarcastic ones.
-We automate the generation and processing of tweets, ensuring they meet our criteria for sarcasm, sentiment, and dialect.

-**Overview:** This script uses OpenAI's GPT models to generate sarcastic tweets in Arabic for dataset augmentation.
-It iterates through a loop to generate batches of tweets, ensuring diversity in the dataset.

-**Functionality:**

-- **API Setup:** Initializes OpenAI API with a key read from a file.
-- **Data Generation Loop:** Repeatedly sends requests to the GPT model to generate tweets, using a predefined prompt designed to elicit sarcastic responses.
-- **Response Parsing and Dataset Augmentation:** Extracts the generated tweets from the model's response, adds additional attributes (dialect, sentiment, sarcasm), and appends them to the existing dataset.
-- **Saving and Tracking:** Saves the augmented tweets to a CSV file and keeps track of the total number of tokens used in the requests.
-* **Inputs:**

-    * Path to the API key file ("../key.txt").
-    * Initial dataset for augmentation ("dataset_GPT.csv").
-* **Outputs:**

-    * Augmented dataset with new tweets ("dataset_GPT.csv").
-    * Total count of tokens used in the GPT interactions.
-* **Key Components:**

-    * Use of OpenAI's ChatCompletion.create to generate tweet-like responses.
-    * Regular expression parsing to extract tweets from the GPT response.
-    * Time delay (sleep) to manage request rate.

-The script is designed to handle responses in a specific format and may need adjustments based on the actual output of the GPT model and the structure of the initial dataset.

-### ***Note***
-Please ensure you comply with OpenAI's usage policies when using the model for data augmentation.
-The code provided is for demonstration purposes and should be used within the limits of the API and with proper error handling.

 ## Machine Learning Model Training

 This script establishes a complete machine learning pipeline for sarcasm detection in Arabic tweets, utilizing AraBERT for feature extraction and various classifiers for prediction.